garykl/dotwarrior/README.md

 ### colors
-different colors for different status of tasks can be / are set, like completed, pending, deleted, ... being a tag, a project, ...
+different colors for different status of tasks can be / are set, like completed, pending, deleted or being a tag, a project, ...

 ### nodes
 which nodes shall be shown? `True` means show, `False` mean don't show.